-If weighing factors relating to these aspects must be taken into account, they must be made known in advance and be recorded in the graduation plan.
-If that has not been done, there is no question of weighing factors being applied in the evaluation of the aspects mentioned.
+If weighing factors relating to these aspects must be taken into account, they must be made known in advance.
 If weighing factors don't play a role in the final evaluation, the final mark will be given by the graduation supervising committee to the student.

-The evaluation entails three aspects: product, process and presentation.
-Each member of the Graduation Supervision Committee carries the same weight in the assessment.
-The student who is graduating is informed in writing of the arguments that have formed the basis of the assessment.
+Each member of the Graduation Supervising Committee carries the same weight in the assessment.
+The student who is graduating is informed of the arguments that have formed the basis of the assessment.